nf-core/eager/docs/usage.md

 > :warning: Cells **must not** contain spaces before or after strings, as this will make the TSV unreadable by nextflow.
 Strings containing spaces should be wrapped in quotes.

 When using TSV_input, nf-core/eager will merge FASTQ files of libraries with the same `Library_ID` but different `Lanes` after adapter clipping (and merging).
 It will also merge BAM files with the `Sample_Lane` but different `Library_ID` after duplicate removal, but prior to genotyping.

-For example, with the following
+For example, with the following:

 | Sample_Name | Library_ID | Lane | SeqType | Organism | Strandedness | UDG_Treatment | R1                                                             | R2                                                             | BAM | Group   | Populations        | Age          |
 |-------------|------------|------|---------|----------|--------------|---------------|----------------------------------------------------------------|----------------------------------------------------------------|-----|---------|--------------------|--------------|